 A service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-A service animal can also include a miniature horse.
+In some circumstances, a miniature horse may be considered a service animal.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.

 The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.
 Individuals with disabilities shall be permitted to be accompanied by their service animals in all areas of Lorain County Community College (LCCC) where members of the public, participants in services, programs or activities, or invitees are allowed to go.

 College staff, with assistance from LCCC Campus Security, may ask an individual with a disability to remove a service animal from the premises if the animal is out of control and the animal’s handler does not take effective action to control it, or the animal is not housebroken.
 College staff is not responsible for any aspects of caring for a service animal.
 A service animal shall be under the control of its handler at all times.
 A service animal shall have a harness, leash, or other tether, unless either the handler is unable because of a disability to use a harness, leash, or other tether, or the use of a harness, leash, or other tether would interfere with the service animal’s safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler’s control (e.g., voice control, signals, or other effective means).

 In the event of conflicting accommodations, the Accessibility Services Office will provide assistance to reach a resolution.